rajanim/lia-examples-updated/README.md

-# lucene-in-action-examples-updated-to-latest
+# Lucene In Action source code from text book, updated to latest Lucene version.

-This is a practice project from 'Lucene in Action' Primarily updates the code snippets from Lucene version 3.6 to 6.2.1 version APIs.
+Lucene api examples, updated from Lucene version 3.6 to 6.2.1 version APIs.